hicksjduk/listeners/README.md

 ## Listeners and selectors

-Each listener that is registered with a `Listeners` object, is associated with a selector, which is a `Predicate<E>` that determines, for any given event, whether the listener is interested in the event, and returns `true` if the event should be notified to the listener and `false` if it should not.
-The default selector, which is used if no selector, or a null selector, is specified, always returns `true` and so selects all events.
+Each listener that is registered with a `Listeners` object, is associated with a selector, which determines, for any given event, whether the listener is interested in the event.
+The default selector, which is used if no selector or a null selector is specified, selects all events.

-## Registering and deregistering listeners
+## Registering and unregistering listeners

 A listener is registered with a `Listeners` object by calling its `addOrUpdateListener` instance method.
 The first parameter to this method is the listener, which may optionally be followed by a selector.
 If the listener is not already registered, it is registered; otherwise it remains registered.
 In either case, its associated selector is set to the specified or defaulted selector.

-A listener is deregistered by calling the `removeListener` instance method.
+A listener is unregistered by calling the `removeListener` instance method.
 If the listener is not registered, this method has no effect; if it is, the listener ceases to be registered.

 ## Firing events